unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/hide_deco.md

 )
 ```

-Since these values mirror the input of the function, we can use an empty tuple to remove all decorations or spines respectively
+Since these values reflect the input to the function, we can use an empty tuple to remove all decorations and spines, respectively

-And using `hidespines = (:r, :t)` results in the removal of the top and right border.
+And using `hidespines = (:r, :t)` will remove the top and right borders.

 For more information on the input of these functions refer to the [Makie dokumentation on Axis.](https://makie.juliaplots.org/v0.15.2/examples/layoutables/axis/#hiding_axis_spines_and_decorations)